JvanKatwijk/qt-dab/README.md

   * Qt-DAB supports  DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding
   * Qt-DAB supports MOT SlideShow (SLS) with the possibility of saving the slides,  Dynamic Label (DLS) with the possibility of saving the  dynamic Label text (the latter by right clicking with the mouse, or saving *all* dynamic label texts  - augmented with channel and time info - in a file),
   * Qt-DAB supports automatic reconfiguration of services,
+  * Qt-DAB is able to generate *ETI* files from the selected ensemble.
   * Qt-DAB provides different views on the DAB input signal (spectrum, correlation, channel, etc),
   * Qt-DAB provides detailed information (including strength and spectrum views) on the audio  in audio services service,
-  * Qt-DAB recognizes and interprets  *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters and displays the transmitters on a map,
+  * Qt-DAB recognizes and interprets  *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, shows them and displays the transmitters on a map,
   * Qt-DAB supports *dumping* of the input data of the DAB channel (Warning: produces large raw files!) into `.sdr` files or `.xml` file formats and playing them again later (see section on xml format),
   * Qt-DAB supports *saving audio*, either as uncompressed ".wav" files (samplerate 48000, two channels) or saving *aac* frames from DAB+ services for processing by e.g. VLC,
   * Qt-DAB supports showing and saving the ensemble content description and provides advanced scanning possibilities,